nyartsgnaw/house-price-prediction/README.md

 The code of feature engineering can be found in ```./lib/feature_engineering.py```.

 #### 6. Error Analysis (haven't done)
-Plot the error and check its distribution (expected to be normally distributed), if there are any siginicaint patterns in error distribution, Gradient Boost Random Forest can be implemented to improve the prediction.
+Plot the error and check its distribution (expected to be normally distributed), if there are any significant patterns in error distribution, Gradient Boost Random Forest can be implemented to improve the prediction.

 #### 7. Node Importance Analysis (haven't done)
 Identify the most important nodes of the optimal model.